Page 34: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 The trail narrows

 Around a corner under a dark canopy of green pops out a massive bull.
-I pull the bike over as much as possible and stand still.
-I let the bull pass on his own.
-Soon after, I pass a man and his young son walking with another bull.
-Everyone whom I have come across has had generous smiles and waves for me, I feel like I am always among friends.
+Pulling the bike over as much as possible I stand still and let the bull pass.
+Soon after, a man and his young son are walking with another bull.
+Everyone on this trail has had generous smiles and waves for me, like always being among friends.

 Continued: ---> Page 35 <----